Abeer107/utilityhut/README.md

 # UtilityHut

-UtilityHub is a static smart utility app that combines:
+UtilityHut is a static smart utility app that combines:

 - Password manager with browser-side encryption
 - Project manager